epn-vespa/VESPA-CRISM-helper-scripts/mixin-EPN-TAP-2.0/RD/readme.txt

 which would output -9999 into field c1_min on rows with corrupted data, running SELECT * FROM myschema.epn_core WHERE c1_min=-9999 in TOPCAT will pick out these rows.

+Note: VO resource type meta for EPN-TAP should always be catalog.